mochi-hpc-experiments/thallium-tutorial-exercises/README.md

   how much memory to allocate for its local buffer.

-* On the server side, you will need to allocate two buffers; one to receive the names via a pull operation, the other to send the phone numbers via a push.
+* On the server side, you will need to allocate two buffers; one to receive the names (you can use an `std::vector<char>` which you resize to the size required to receive all the names; they will end up in this contiguous buffer, separated by null characters) via a pull operation, the other to send the phone numbers via a push (you can use an `std::vector<uint64_t>` for this one).

 * You will need to create two `bulk` instances to expose these buffers.

-* After having transferred the names, they will be in the server's contiguous buffers.
-You can rely on the null-terminators to know where one name ends and the next starts.
+* After having transferred the names (`remote_names_bulk >> local_names_bulk`),
+  they will be in the server's contiguous buffers.
+You can rely on the null-terminators to know where one name ends and the next starts, lookup each name in the phonebook, fill the `std::vector<uint64_t>` buffer allocated for the phone numbers, then transfer the content of this local buffer to the client (`remote_numbers_bulk << local_numbers_bulk`).

 ## Exercise 2: A proper phonebook Mochi component